AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 ## Process to upgrade{#process-upgrade}

-As a hosted customer (Managed Service or Hybrid), you need to reach out to the Customer Care team to have your environment upgraded.
+As a hosted customer (Managed Service or Hybrid), reach out to the Customer Care team to have your environment upgraded.

 As an on-premise user, you can perform the upgrade.
-To do this, you need to [download the latest stable build (GA)](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) and upgrade all your environments.
+To do this, [download the latest stable build (GA)](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) and upgrade all your environments.
 Learn more on the [upgrade process](../../production/using/build-upgrade.md), and consult the [build upgrade FAQ](../../platform/using/faq-build-upgrade.md).

 ## Yearly upgrade {#yearly-upgrade}

-Adobe and Adobe Campaign is committed to providing you with the best experience and value through our software solution(s).
-The organization is committed to ensuring that you have access to the most current versions of related technology that our solutions leverage to perform its tasks.
+Adobe is committed to providing you with the best experience and value through our software solutions.
+The organization is committed to ensuring that you have access to the most current versions of related technology that our solutions use to perform its tasks.

 Adobe Campaign Classic, specifically, uses a range of technology to deliver value.
-This combination of technologies requires you to upgrade your Campaign Classic instance(s) on a regular basis, to ensure the most up-to-date versions are being used to deliver superior security, stability, and performance.
+This combination of technologies requires you to upgrade your Campaign Classic instance(s) regularly, to ensure the most up-to-date versions are being used to deliver superior security, stability, and performance.

-As a hosted user, you will automatically benefit from the upgrade with the latest GA build without any action.
+As a hosted user, you automatically benefit from the upgrade with the latest GA build without any action.
 Learn more in the FAQs below.

 ### Why does my organization need this upgrade?

-As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, as well as updating the current build and/or version, you will be notified directly in by Adobe.
+As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, and updating the current build and/or version, Adobe directly notifies you.

 As an on-premise or hybrid customer running on an older version, Adobe encourages you to move to the latest stable build (GA).

-This will ensure that your account is secure from vulnerabilities, as well as leveraging updated performance technology.
-This upgrade will also position your account for easier, regular upgrades going forward that will require less manual work and intervention.
+This ensures that your account is secure from vulnerabilities, as well as using updated performance technology.
+This upgrade also positions your account for easier, regular upgrades going forward that requires less manual work and intervention.

 ### What is the process and timeline for this upgrade?

-The Adobe team will lead and guide your organization through this journey.
+The Adobe team is here to lead and guide your organization through this journey.

-We have organized a team of dedicated Customer Care Reps, Product Managers, Engineers and TechOps Specialists, and Product Consultants to assist and ensure the experience is smooth.
+A team of dedicated Customer Care Reps, Product Managers, Engineers and TechOps Specialists, and Product Consultants is here to assist and ensure the experience is smooth.

-We are committed to making sure you have the relevant project and contact information.

 ### Benefits